PeiwenLiu18/SnakeChunks/doc/environments.rst

 Here we create a folder to store the source data files and the files that will results from the execution of our workflow.

-We also create a link to the gene-regulation library.
+We also create a link to the SnakeChunks library.

 ::

     ANALYSIS_DIR=${HOME}/mydisk/ChIP-seq_SE_GSE20870
     mkdir -p ${ANALYSIS_DIR}
     cd ${ANALYSIS_DIR}
-    ln -s ${HOME}/gene-regulation-4.0 gene-regulation
+    ln -s ${HOME}/SnakeChunks-4.0 SnakeChunks

 Download data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^